Top Fintech Companies in India

 With over 2000 Fintech companies in India, 19% of those companies are into digital payment technology such as – UPI, Pinelabs, Razorpay, and more.
 Today, these have become household names.
 Payments technology is closely followed by lending platforms, products such as Cred, Zest Money, Simplipay, etc., and wealth management technology platforms like Groww, Zerodha, Scripbox, and others.

-Let us now explore the top fintech companies across these three categories
+Let us now explore fintech companies in the Payments Technology

 Now, let us move into exploring the world of lending platforms in the Indian fintech space